-There are three major concepts critical to fully understanding written word and composing written word successfully.
+If you desire to be a good and successful writer there are three major concepts that must be fully understood.
 Audience, genre and rhetorical situation are elements of writing that affect its clarity and impact on readers.
-All three components are closely related and work together to create an effective piece of writing that keeps the reader interested and engaged.
+These three components of writing work in cohesion to allow a work to reach its readers successfully.

-Audience is very important to keep in mind every time something is composed.
-Whatever is being written should be written with a particular audience in mind, and with that the tone of the work potentially changes.
-Once an audience is identified the genre and phrasing of the writing can be greatly influenced.
+Audience is very important to keep in mind every time something is written.
+Whatever is being written should be done so, with a particular audience in mind, and with that the tone of the work potentially changes.
+The tone and genre of the work can be greatly influenced once the audience is identified.
 As Bitzer says of audience, "namely the audience to be constrained in decision and action, and the constraints which influence the rhetor and can be brought to bear upon the audience" (Bitzer, 6).
 Bitzer explains that the intended audience can affect how something is written and the audience is one of the constraints of a rhetorical situation.